odtu/EE463/Project-3/README.md

 ### Q2) Buck Converter

-Design and simulate a Buck converter using a power MOSFET with the following specs: VIN = 56V, VOUT = 28V, RLOAD = 4Ω (fixed).
+Design and simulate a Buck converter using a power MOSFET with the following specs: Vin = 56V, Vout = 28V, Rload = 4Ω (fixed).
 You can run the converter with an “open loop” approach, i.e. by providing a fixed duty cycle of proper value, which yields the desired output voltage at steady state, without designing any control loops.

 Choose a reasonable switching frequency.
 Design your converter with commercial circuit elements and with their product codes, their costs and important parameters listed.

 Simulate and plot the graph depicting the steady state performance of the converter you designed (in the simulations you can use ideal device models).

-State ΔVOUT, ΔIL.
+State ΔVout, ΔIL.
 Find the overall cost.
 By going through the devices’ datasheets, evaluate overall efficiency at steady state.
 Comment on the results.

 ### Q3) Boost Converter (Webench)